kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ![kafka](fig/kafka.jpg)

-To maximize throughput, a topic is usually decomposed into multiple disjointed partitions.
+To maximize throughput, a topic of kafka is usually decomposed into multiple disjointed partitions.
 Thesee partitions are distributed among brokers that form the cluster.
 With this horizontally scalable architecture, multiple producers and consumers can operate on the same topic at the same time.
 Kafka also replica each partition to different brokers, this improves read throughput and prevents data lost.
 Additionally, kafka increase throughput by batching messages and sending asynchrounously.
 Batching messages amortize network traffic overhead like connection establishment.
 Sending messages asynchrounously could saturate network capacity instead of blocking by receivers.

 Kafka reduce latency by relying on page cache and zero-copy.
 In a typical publish-subscribe system, consumers is usually lagging producers a little bit.
 At this case, consumers read data from page cache directly without having to access disks.